 Arnold F, Twitter

-You said: Written in the form of an autobiography of the Roman Emperor Claudius capturing the madness and debauchery of ancient Rome.
+You said: Written in the form of an autobiography of the Roman Emperor Claudius, Robert Graves' novel captures the madness and debauchery of ancient Rome.
 Both I, Claudius and Graves’s sequel Claudius the God are regarded today as pioneering masterpieces of historical fiction, as well as gripping reads.

 You said: A beautifully written novel about absolute power.
 Very relevant.